CASE STUDY: Leveraging C-Level Fahrenheit Consultants Grows a Business

 “Everybody was really approaching the deal in the beginning from a financial perspective.
 Like this is a financial transaction.
 And right out of the gate he looked at it and said, ‘No, it’s really not.
 This is really a strategic transaction.
 Let me tell you why.’

 There is nothing more challenging in my opinion, than merging your business, or perhaps selling your business, especially one that’s … If it’s one you founded, it’s kind of your baby.
 So basically there was a lot of emotion that was attached to this transaction,” explains Nathanson.
 “He was able to understand that, and kind of get in there and translate what both sides were saying to each other, in a good way.
 So I want to say very pleased with the work he did, and now we’re a year, a year plus, into the merger and by a short view of how you would measure the success of the merger, it’s been great.
 We haven’t lost any clients.
 We haven’t lost any employees.
 Our sales are up.
 Profits are up, so it was a great opportunity for our company”

 “It’s a Very, Very Efficient Way to Use Expertise.”

-“I would highly recommend the Fahrenheit Group, especially for any small to medium size business that is growing, that is facing different challenges.
-And the thing about the Fahrenheit Group that just makes it so easy to work with, is they’ve got a great, great variety of individuals who are at your disposal.
+“I would highly recommend Fahrenheit, especially for any small to medium size business that is growing, that is facing different challenges.
+And the thing about Fahrenheit that just makes it so easy to work with, is they’ve got a great, great variety of individuals who are at your disposal.
 There’s very few problems that I have encountered that you can’t pick up the phone, make a phone call and get an expert to be working with you very quickly.”
 Nathanson adds, “It’s a very, very efficient way to use expertise.
 And we’ve enjoyed working with them and continue to want to work with them in the future.”

 Do you need help tackling a business challenge or managing your growth?
 Contact us.
 We’re ready to help!